ZexinLi0w0/ZexinLi0w0/README.md

 -->
 🔭 I’m a current Ph.D. student in @UCRiverside from 2022 Fall.

-🌱 My research interest lies in the intersection fields of real-time systems, robotic systems, software engineering, and machine learning.
+🌱 My research interest lies in the inter-disciplinary fields of real-time systems, robotic systems, software engineering, and machine learning.

 <a href="https://www.linkedin.com/in/zexin-li-25b985185/">LinkedIn</a>